 That’s a whistle-stop tour of the main types of online advertising available!
 I hope it’s helped you with a higher level of understanding of the ad landscape before you get into more of the specifics.

 Just a reminder, you can also check out our breakdown of the top online advertising platforms in each advertising category.
+It covers all the major ad networks and platforms for each advertising category, with context for why you might want to use them.
 It will help you pick out which online ad platforms best fit your brand.

 Half Past Nine specialize in online advertising strategy.
 We help brands build holistic strategy, profitable campaigns and data-powered performance insights.
 If you're ready to invest in scaling rapidly, we’re always happy to have an exploratory discussion.